hybee234/cellar-vault/README.md

 In addition to the core functionality, "Cellar Vault" offers the following optional features:

 - Email Notifications: Receive personalized email notifications upon signing in to Cellar Vault.
-Get a warm welcome message and
+Get a warm welcome message.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>